Modern Slavery Statement — Flat Clearance Whitechapel

 • Training for staff and management to detect and respond to signs of exploitation.

-Annual review meeting discussing anti-slavery strategy and improvements Monitoring and annual review are integral to our governance.
+A man and a woman stand in a bright, modern kitchen, each holding a plastic recycling bin with a green recycling symbol on the front; the man holds a transparent bin filled with plastic bottles and containers, while the woman holds a solid green bin.
+The background features white cabinets, a countertop with kitchen appliances, and a neutral wall, indicating a domestic environment.
+The image highlights the act of recycling household waste, relevant to rubbish removal services such as those provided by Flat Clearance Whitechapel in the Whitechapel area.
+The natural lighting and tidy setting emphasize environmental responsibility and waste segregation practices at home, supporting local waste management efforts in London.
+Monitoring and annual review are integral to our governance.
 We review this Modern Slavery Statement and associated policies at least once per year to ensure they remain effective and proportionate to the level of risk.
 The annual review examines audit outcomes, reported incidents, corrective actions taken, and improvements needed in supplier engagement and internal processes.
 Results of the review inform our annual action plan and any necessary policy updates.

 Leadership oversight is provided by senior managers who hold responsibility for implementing anti-slavery measures and ensuring resources are allocated to training, supplier assurance and investigation processes.
 We publish our commitments internally and maintain records of audits, investigations and remediation steps to demonstrate accountability and continuous improvement.